stacks-network/docs/_org/tokenholders.md

 ## Understanding the timeline for unlocking your tokens

-In October 2018, the Stacks blockchain went launched under the Stacks token.
+In October 2018, the Stacks blockchain launched under the Stacks token.
-With the launch, Stacks tokens unlock for accredited investors under a predetermined unlocking schedule.
-The events on the unlocking schedule are the same for each investor, *the dates of these events* depend on the investor's purchase date.
+With the launch, Stacks tokens unlock for accredited token holders under a predetermined unlocking schedule.
+The events on the unlocking schedule are the same for each token holder, *the dates of these events* depend on the holders's purchase date.

 ![](images/distribution.png)